microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 ## Content of the `.env` files

-The `.env` file hold the environment variable critical to run the service.
+The `.env` files hold the environment variables critical to run the service.
 These are usually security-sensitive information and must not be committed to version control.
-Although we recommend to keep them in Azure Vault, for simplicity of this sample, we would keep them in `.env` files.
+Although we recommend keeping these keys in Azure Vault, for simplicity of this sample, we would keep them in `.env` files.

 To ease the setup of this sample, here is the template of `.env` files.